Awarding Alumni and Athletes

 Jackson County Campus

 Tommy Murphy is the Coast division manager for Mississippi Power Company.
 He manages all customer service functions and represents Mississippi Power as a leader in the community.
-He is responsible for all external activities in the Coast Division.
+Also, he is responsible for all external activities in the Coast Division.
 He joined Mississippi Power in 1985 and has served as Community Development director, chief information officer, Employee Relations manager, Bay St. Louis Area manager and Economic Development national recruiter.
 A Pascagoula native, Murphy attended Gulf Coast’s Jackson County Campus from 1982-1984.
 After graduating from Gulf Coast, he received a bachelor’s degree in computer science from The University of Southern Mississippi.
 He is also a graduate of the Georgia Institute of Technology management program.

 Jefferson Davis Campus

 Wade Howk received both an associate degree and an Associate of Applied Science degree from the Jefferson Davis Campus.
 He also worked at the college as an adjunct instructor for several years, teaching accounting in the gaming program.
 Howk is vice president of Operations at Boomtown Casino Biloxi.
 A certified public accountant, he received a bachelor’s degree in business administration and management and accounting from The University of Southern Mississippi.
-He has a master’s degree in business administration from William Carey University.
-He is a graduate of Leadership Gulf Coast, Leadership Mississippi and Gulf Coast Business Council Masters Class.
+He has a master’s degree in business administration from William Carey University and is a graduate of Leadership Gulf Coast, Leadership Mississippi and Gulf Coast Business Council Masters Class.
 He has been recognized as one of the Top 10 Business Leaders Under 40 Gulf Coast (2011), Top 40 Business Leaders Under 40 Mississippi (2011) and Top 10 Community Leaders Gulf Coast (2013).

 Jackson County Campus